This story was updated in January 2019.

 There are hundreds of different brushes available in the market to apply eyeshadow.
 Each brush is used for a different purpose.
 While some brushes can be used for a number of things, certain eye makeup looks require specific brushes.
 For eg. smokey eyes you need a smudger brush and a pencil brush for precision.
 Still confused?
 Keep reading while we break down exactly what each eye makeup brush is used for!

 A concealer brush is a fluffy brush that is used to blend out your concealer and clean up any mistakes you made while applying eyeliner.
 You can even use a concealer brush to apply your eye primer and setting powder.

-A crease eyeshadow brush is a tapered brush that allows you to focus eyeshadow and deposit colour into your crease.
-It allows you to give your eye makeup looks more depth and dimension by depositing more colour.
+A crease eyeshadow brush is a tapered brush that allows you to focus eyeshadow and deposit color into your crease.
+It allows you to give your eye makeup looks more depth and dimension by depositing more color.
 Since the shape of this brush is smaller, it fits in the crease of your eyelid easily.